 SG Clean initiative to audit the sanitation practices of all types of facilities; those who put the measures in place will earn a certification from the STB.

-South Africa dropped all remaining Covid-19 restriction on June 23.
+South Africa dropped all remaining Covid-19 restriction in June 2022.
 There are no longer vaccination or testing requirements to enter the country.
-The indoor mask mandate and gathering limits have also been lifted.
+The indoor mask mandate and gathering limits were also lifted.

 their results.
 Full details on travel restrictions can be found on the Korea Tourism Organization's website.

-On Oct.
-21, Spain lifted all Covid-19 entry rules.
+Spain lifted all Covid-19 entry rules in October 2022.
 Travelers no longer need to present proof of vaccination, a negative test results or documentation of recent recovery.

 In addition, masks are no longer required in indoor or outdoor public spaces.
 All capacity and social-distancing restrictions on hotels, restaurants, shops, museums, cultural venues, trade shows and exhibitions have been removed.

-On Nov.
-1, St. Maarten will drop its remaining Covid-19 restrictions for international travelers.
-Visitors will no longer need to present proof of vaccination or a negative test result prior to entry.
+St. Maarten dropped its remaining Covid-19 restrictions for international travelers in November 2022.
+Visitors no longer need to present proof of vaccination or a negative test result prior to entry.
 Details and updates can be found on the government's website.

-Sweden dropped all remaining Covid-19 travel restrictions on April 1.
-Travelers are no longer required to show proof of vaccination
+Sweden dropped all remaining Covid-19 travel restrictions in April 2022.
+Travelers no longer need to show proof of vaccination

 and a negative test result prior to arrival.

-Nationwide measures to curb the pandemic were lifted on Feb.
-9, including restrictions on public and private gatherings, leisure venues, sports, restaurants and more.
+Nationwide measures to curb the pandemic were lifted in February 2022, including restrictions on public and private gatherings, leisure venues, sports, restaurants and more.

 The requirement to wear face masks on public transportation and the work-from-home advisory also were removed.

-Switzerland dropped all remaining Covid-19 restrictions on May 2.
+Switzerland dropped all remaining Covid-19 restrictions in May 2022.
 Travelers from all countries are allowed to enter the country and do not have to provide proof of vaccination or a negative test result.
 Switzerland also eliminated use of the Covid-19

 certificate and its mask mandate, including on public transportation.
 Travel details and updates can be found on Switzerland Tourism's website.

-Previously, on July 1, the government removed the requirement for travelers to apply for the Thailand Pass and have $10,000 worth of health insurance.
-The mask mandate was lifted on June 24.
+On Jan.
+9, Thailand rescinded a vaccine mandate for international travelers that was set to take effect.
+The government had previously removed the requirement for travelers to apply for the Thailand Pass and have $10,000 worth of health insurance.
+The mask mandate has also been lifted.

 United Arab Emirates

 The United Arab Emirates has ended the requirement to wear face coverings in public spaces.
-As of Sept.
-26, masks are only needed on public transportation, in medical facilities and in mosques.
+Masks are only needed on public transportation, in medical facilities and in mosques.

 Events can be held without capacity limits.
 The latest updates on travel and Covid-19 restrictions can be found on the government's website.

-Effective May 15, a negative Covid-19 test is no longer needed to enter the country.
-Vietnam dropped its quarantine requirements for international visitors on March 16.
-Vietnam lifted all restrictions on international flights on Feb.
-15, restoring the
+A negative Covid-19 test is no longer needed to enter the country.
+Vietnam dropped its quarantine requirements for international visitors in March 2022, and lifted all restrictions on international flights the previous month, restoring the